Ananthu26/Ananthu26/README.md

 I enjoy building robust backend services and slick frontends.
 MERN is my go-to stack, but I love Java and Python too.
 System design, clean architecture, and performance are my focus.

+Also a homelabber and self-hosting enthusiast:
+• Building custom servers and tinkering with networks
+• Proxmox VE, TrueNAS, Docker, Pi projects, and off-grid setups
+• Passionate about automation, virtualization, and infrastructure
 ```

 ---